CANARIE: Identity and Access Management – Canadian Access Federation (CAF)

 CAF is a trusted access management environment that provides users Wi-Fi connectivity and content access whether at home or abroad, all using the log-in credentials of their home institution.
 CANARIE supports guest access to campus WiFi networks through eduroam, an international WiFi roaming federation for education, and remote access to resources through a federated framework.

-Digital Accelerator for Innovation and Research – DAIR

-DAIR provides Canadian entrepreneurs and small businesses with free cloud-based compute and storage resources that help speed time to market by enabling rapid and scalable product design, prototyping, validation and demonstration.

-Research Data Canada

-CANARIE provides funding and operational support to Research Data Canada, which has a goal of building a national Research Data Management (RDM) framework.
-RDC researches and recommends best practices in data stewardship; links researchers with RDM organizations and services; represents Canada's RDM community, efforts, services and resources internationally; and provides funding for RDM efforts to build RDM capacity in Canada.

 Regional partners

 CANARIE works with 12 provincial and territorial partner networks to provide ultra-high-speed connectivity across the country.
 These National Research and Education Network partners are referred to as RANs, Regional Advanced Networks, and include the following: